A Late Republican Cistophoric Tetradrachm

 Ionia, Ephesos, circa 180-67 BC, AR - early cistophoroi, Cistophoric Tetradrachm, CY ΞΔ = 71/70 BC Obv: Serpent crawling out of cista mystica; all within ivy wreath Rev: ΞΔ/EΦΕ, bow-case with two confronted serpents, krater above; to right flaming torch.
 Size: 26 mm.
 12,33 Ref: Kleiner, Dated 62, SNG Copenhagen 332-3

-These dated coins are not among those covered in Metcalf's book, for more on this series see the Kleiner article linked above and in references.
+These dated coins pre-date those covered in Metcalf's book, for more on this series see the Kleiner article linked above and in references.
+Searching this site for "cistophoric" you will find more articles on these coins.

 Pinder (1856). Über die Cistophoren und über die Kaiserlichen Silbermedaillons der römischen Provinz Asia.
 Berlin: Akademie der Wissenschaften.